Model-Based Reinforcement Learning with Multi-Task Offline Pretraining: Method

-\myparagraph{Intuition.} \cref{eq:distillation_loss} is the fundamental basis for \model{}.
+\cref{eq:distillation_loss} is the fundamental basis for \model{}.
 When the dynamics of the source domain are similar to the target task, the latter term of this loss naturally becomes smaller.
-On the other hand, for source domains with significantly different dynamics from the target task, the model will minimize the weight term in order to minimize this loss.
-The use of the \textit{domain-selective} distillation loss allows the student model to effectively learn from multiple teachers while considering their respective importance weights.
-This approach grants the student model the ability to acquire significant prior knowledge regarding intricate physical dynamics from the most relevant source domains.
-By selectively distilling knowledge from these domains, the student model can adapt and incorporate valuable information to enhance its overall learning capabilities.
+On the other hand, for source tasks with significantly different dynamics from the target task, the model will minimize the weight term to minimize this loss.
+The \textit{domain-selective} distillation loss enables the student model to adaptively learn from the teacher model, acquiring significant prior knowledge regarding intricate physical dynamics from the most relevant source tasks.
+By selectively distilling knowledge from these source tasks, the student model can adapt and incorporate valuable information to enhance its overall learning capabilities.